karthikbmk/Information-Retrieval/README.md

-# Information Retrieval - CS429
+# Information Retrieval - CS429 taught by Dr. Aron Culotta at IIT.

 The estimated Timeline is January 2016 - May 2016.
 By the end of May, things will be done.